Factbox: A year of lows for Congress

 DEBT CEILING FIGHT

-Tensions boiled over during the summer over increasing the U.S. credit limit to allow the federal government to continue to pay its bills.
+Tensions boiled over during the summer over increasing the U.S. credit limit so the government could continue to pay its bills.
+The stakes were higher this time.
 U.S. creditworthiness was being questioned by investors, including China, the top international investor in U.S. Treasuries.

 In the end, congressional leaders struck a face-saving agreement that allowed Obama to raise the debt ceiling.
 It included $917 billion in spending cuts over 10 years and a promise of an additional $1.2 trillion.
 The deal was signed into law in early August.

-The vitriolic debate leading up to the agreement fueled public disgust with Congress and prompted Standard & Poor's credit rating agency to strip the United States of its stellar AAA rating.
+The vitriolic debate leading up to the agreement fueled public disgust with Congress and Standard & Poor's credit rating agency stripped the United States of its stellar AAA rating.

 FEDERAL AVIATION ADMINISTRATION SHUTDOWN